HRDC-Bozeman/Data-Coordinator-Docs/Instructions/universalintake.md

 If you need to enroll a client or family that already exists in CaseWorthy the process is much simpler.
 Click the "Intake: Existing Clients" button on the left navigation bar.
 This launches a shorter workflow that focuses on enrollment and assessment data, and skips collecting some of the more general client demographics.

-1. On the [Enrollment Add/Edit](../Forms/1000000030.md) form select the program you are enrolling them in.
+1. On the [Enrollment Add/Edit](../Forms/1000000030.md) form select the program you are enrolling the client in.
 1. Select which family members to enroll on the [Enrollment Members](../Forms/1000000259.md) form.
 1. At this point you will be asked: "Complete assessments at this time?"
 If you have recent data available you should say yes.
 You have the option of saying no and skipping the remaining steps of the intake, but this option should only be used if the complete data is not available and we need some sort of client record in the system.
 This will leave the enrollment status as "Assessments Pending".
 To complete them go to the [Program Enrollment](../Forms/1000000266.md) form, and click on the assessments pending link. already entered for the Universal Intake.
 1. Once the enrollment is created and all the members are added, the workflow creates an <a href="Objects/Assessment.md" target="_blank">Assessment</a> for each family member.
 The required assessments will vary based on the program.